 3

-Responsible Ragdoll breeders in NZ should screen breeding cats for HCM via echocardiogram and DNA testing for the MYBPC3 mutation.
+Responsible Ragdoll breeders in Australia should screen breeding cats for HCM via echocardiogram and DNA testing for the MYBPC3 mutation.
 Ask for these results when purchasing a kitten - they help inform your insurance decisions and indicate the health of the breeding line.

 4

-Manage Your Ragdoll's Weight
+Keep Your Ragdoll's Weight in Check

 5